-What Is Expected of Pre-Doc Awardees?
+What is expected of Pre-Doc Awardees?

 If chosen for funding under the Pre-Doc Award programme, all awardees (pre-docs and postdoctoral researchers) are expected to commit to the programme guidelines:

-- Seeking to obtain external funding
+- Seeking to obtain external funding for their doctoral project

 - Participation in additional Pre-Doc Award programme activities